 The basic financial statements of the University are the Statement of Net Position; Statement of Revenues, Expenses, and Changes in Net Position; and Statement of Cash Flows.
-The Statement of Net Position presents the financial position of the University at June 30, 2013.
-The Statement of Revenues, Expenses, and Changes in Net Position summarizes the University's financial activity for the year ended June 30, 2013.
-The Statement of Cash Flows, presented using the direct method, reflects the effects on cash that result from the University's operating activities, investing activities, and capital and non-capital financing activities for the year ended June 30, 2013.
+The Statement of Net Position presents the financial position of the University at June 30, 2014.
+The Statement of Revenues, Expenses, and Changes in Net Position summarizes the University's financial activity for the year ended June 30, 2014.
+The Statement of Cash Flows, presented using the direct method, reflects the effects on cash that result from the University's operating activities, investing activities, and capital and non-capital financing activities for the year ended June 30, 2014.

 The following schedules are prepared from the University's basic financial statements.
-With the exception of the Statement of Cash Flows, the statements are presented on an accrual basis of accounting whereby revenues are recognized when earned and expenses are recorded when incurred and assets are capitalized and depreciated.
+The statements are presented on an accrual basis of accounting whereby revenues are recognized when earned and expenses are recorded when incurred and assets are capitalized and depreciated.